lilfisssh/emotion-portfolio/hardware/README.md

 - Heart rate (BPM) and HRV (RMSSD) from a MAX30102 PPG module
 - Skin conductance (GSR) from a Grove GSR module
-- Principle in one line: stress → sympathetic activation → faster, more regular heartbeat + sweaty palms; relaxed → parasympathetic → slower but more variable heartbeat.
+- Principle: stress → sympathetic activation → faster, more regular heartbeat + sweaty palms; relaxed → parasympathetic → slower but more variable heartbeat.
 The two signals cross-validate each other.